-The example illustrates variations in upper operating limits for three ambient condition-dependent units, one of which is a CLR.
+The example illustrates variations in upper operating limits for two ambient condition-dependent units.
 Day-Ahead schedule and settlement are also discussed.
-The three suppliers are described below and summarized in the table that follows.
+The two suppliers are described below and summarized in the table that follows.

-- 1. A combustion-turbine generator (CT-A) with a nameplate rating of 100 MW: - The nameplate rating is established at 59° F. - The maximum capacity decreases as ambient temperature increases above 59° F. Rate of decrease is 1% of nameplate rating for every 3° F above 59° F. CT-A has registered this characteristic with the ISO. - The summer capability of the generator (89 MW) is established at an ambient temperature of 92° F. - The generator is unable to increase output above its normal output.
-That is, the generator is not a CLR. - The generator has no recharge requirement.
+- 1. A combustion-turbine generator (CT-A) with a nameplate rating of 100 MW: - The nameplate rating is established at 59° F. - The maximum capacity decreases as ambient temperature increases above 59° F. Rate of decrease is 1% of nameplate rating for every 3° F above 59° F. CT-A has registered this characteristic with the ISO. - The summer capability of the generator (89 MW) is established at an ambient temperature of 92° F. - The generator is unable to increase output above its normal output. - The generator has no recharge requirement.
 That is, it is not an ELR. - The generator is an Ambient Condition-dependent (air temperature) unit once it registers its characteristics with the ISO. - CT-A has an ICAP obligation that requires a temperature-adjusted Day-Ahead offer of at least 89 MW, adjusted to an ambient temperature of 92° F - 2.
-A run-of-the-river hydro generator (HYDRO-A) with a nameplate rating of 100 MW. - The nameplate rating is established with river flow near flood stage.

-- The maximum capacity decreases linearly as river flow decreases.
-HYDRO-A has registered this characteristic with the ISO. - The summer capability of the generator (50 MW) is established for an expected summer river flow that is only 50% of flood stage. - The generator is unable to increase output above its normal output.
-That is, the generator is not a CLR. - The generator has no recharge requirement.
+A run-of-the-river hydro generator (HYDRO-A) with a nameplate rating of 100 MW. - The nameplate rating is established with river flow near flood stage. - The maximum capacity decreases linearly as river flow decreases.
+HYDRO-A has registered this characteristic with the ISO. - The summer capability of the generator (50 MW) is established for an expected summer river flow that is only 50% of flood stage. - The generator is unable to increase output above its normal output. - The generator has no recharge requirement.
 That is, it is not an ELR. - HYDRO-A has an ICAP obligation that requires a Day-Ahead offer of at least 50 MW, adjusted to a river flow of 50% of flood stage.